An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: The immersed - finite element method

 where $\delta=\pm 1$ and $\eta\geq 0$.
 When the parameter $\delta=1$, the bilinear form $a_h(\cdot,\cdot)$ is symmetric and the penalty $\eta$ should be larger enough to ensure the coercivity.
 When $\delta=-1$, the bilinear form $a_h(\cdot,\cdot)$ is non-symmetric.
-In general, we can choose an arbitrary $\eta\geq0$ to ensure the coercivity; see Lemma~\ref{lem_cor} in section~\ref{sec_error}.
+In general, we can choose an arbitrary $\eta\geq0$ to ensure the coercivity; see Lemma~\ref{lem_cor} in Section~\ref{sec_error}.

-We briefly discuss the roles of different terms in the method.
-The second term of $a_h(\cdot,\cdot)$ is added to control the rigid body rotations so that the Korn inequality holds for Crouzeix-Raviart finite element spaces.
+Different from the method proposed in \cite{jones2021class}, our IFE method includes additional terms on edges.
+We briefly discuss the roles of these terms in the method.
+The second term of $a_h(\cdot,\cdot)$ is added to control the rigid body rotations so that the Korn inequality holds for the Crouzeix-Raviart finite element space.
 The integral $\int_e \{ 2\mu_h\boldsymbol{\epsilon}(\mathbf{u}_h)\mathbf{n}_e\}_e\cdot[\mathbf{v}_h]_e$ in the third term of $a_h(\cdot,\cdot)$ appears to make the method consistent on interface edges; and correspondingly the integral $\int_e \{ 2\mu_h\boldsymbol{\epsilon}(\mathbf{v}_h)\mathbf{n}_e\}_e\cdot[\mathbf{u}_h]_e$ and the fourth term are added to make the bilinear form $a_h(\cdot,\cdot)$ coercive.
 We emphasize that, different from the traditional $CR$-$P_0$ finite element method, these integral terms on interface edges cannot be neglected and are important to ensure the optimal convergence of the IFE method.
 The reason is similar to that of the nonconforming IFE methods for second-order elliptic interface problems \cite{2021ji_nonconform}.
 The second term in $b_h(\cdot,\cdot)$ is needed also for the consistency on interface edges and the penalty term $J_h(\cdot,\cdot)$ controlling the jumps of the pressure is added to make the inf-sup condition satisfied.